Update: As of 16 August 2022 the federal tax credit for solar has been extended. This article has been updated to show the new rates.

 The federal solar Investment Tax Credit (ITC) would increase

-The current ITC gives you a federal tax credit of up to 26% of your solar cost.
-With the GREEN Act, the credit would go up to 30% for projects that begin construction between 2021-2027.
+The ITC before the passing of the GREEN Act gave homeowners a federal tax credit of up to 26% of their solar cost.
+With the GREEN Act, the credit is up to 30% for projects that begin construction between 2021-2027.
 For projects that begin after 2027, you would receive 26%, 22% for projects after 2028, and 10% for projects after 2028.
 Those who make installing a solar system a priority would see the highest value.

 You should contact a qualified tax expert and consult with them.
 Neither Freedom Forever’s family of independent authorized dealers nor Freedom Forever itself can give you tax advice.
 A qualified tax professional will understand your situation and be able to give you the most relevant advice.